pavanrshankar/LexicalAnalyzer/Documentation.md

                //creating a data container of image type dataContainer<image> img= loadImage(“~/pictures/iris.jpg”);

-9. Database functions: Connection to database can be established easily and queries run on it directly with simple syntax.
+9. DATABASE FUNCTIONS: Connection to database can be established easily and queries run on it directly with simple syntax.
 Currently, with the rise of big data, there is increasing need for running machine learning and AI algorithms on data easily selected through joins/views from an efficient database system.
 This feature will decrease hassle of any programmer trying to work with both data from a database and ML algorithms.

                //creating a database variable with connection details database db = connect(“user_name”,”sales_db”,”localhost”);